pinkpuffle/SecureApp/README.md

 A university project for my Secure Programming module.

 Demonstrates front-end and back-end:
-- validation for multiple input formats
+- Validation for multiple input formats
-- exception handling
+- Exception handling